IlyaKli/ShopList/README.md

 # ShopList - is an application that helps you structure your shopping list.
 The application has the ability to add a product and change notes.
 You can also mark a note as inactive.

-# Stack - Clean Architecture, MVVM, Coroutines, Room, Data Binding, Fragment
+# Stack - Clean Architecture, DI - Dagger 2, MVVM, Coroutines, Room, Data Binding, Fragment

 # Shop list - main screen